 Options on how to achieve the extension of the provisions to workers in the legislation will not be presented during the consultation as the key legislative changes are being made to align with the court decision.

 FIS is gathering information from our membership on the impact of these changes via this survey here.

 As part of the process we are asking your views and trying to understand what the cost implication may be on your business.
 Please submit your response by Friday 6 August so we can consolidate the information from our community and send it across to the HSE.

-FIS has access to a wide range of market data from sources including the CPA, Barbour ABI and Builders' Conference.
+FIS has access to a wide range of market data from sources including the CPA and Barbour ABI.
 In addition, FIS produces a state of trade survey specifically for the finishes and interiors sector.